Explore Ancient Corinth & Historic Canal in Greece

 4. Loutraki

 In 1858, a devastating earthquake occurred at Corinth.
-This resulted in the foundation of modern Corinth, or New Corinth, located a few kilometres northeast of Ancient Corinth.
+That resulted in the foundation of modern Corinth, or New Corinth, located a few kilometres northeast of Ancient Corinth.
 It is now Greece’s gateway to the Peloponnese.

 The Corinth region is today both an industrial hub with one of the largest oil refineries in Europe, production of ceramic tiles, marble, copper cables, salt and more, as well as a fertile area with fruit plantations, grapes, raisins, olive oil, and tobacco cultivation.
 Moreover, it is one of the two points of contact between mainland Greece and the Peloponnese, just like the bridge at Patras further west.